alfonsof/google-cloud-java-examples/gcloudcomputeengine/README.md

   * Set the GOOGLE_APPLICATION_CREDENTIALS environment variable in your Operating System with the path of your JSON service account key file.

+* You can select the GCP Region changing the value of `REGION_NAME` variable and the GCP Zone changing the value of `ZONE_NAME` variable in the code.

 * Run the code.

   Run application: